-Prototyping in Axure can be rewarding because it allows for mocking up complex systems.
-It's also an efficient tool to create smaller mockups to refine design ideas, to get buy in from stakeholders, and to run user tests.
+Prototyping in Axure allows for mocking up complex sites, apps, and interfaces.
+It's an efficient tool to create smaller mockups to refine design ideas, to get buy in from stakeholders, and to run user tests.
 Below are examples of prototypes I created in Axure as well as other tools.

 Another detail is the idea of "continuing on" instead of manually having to go add another item for sale.
 The user could either list another of what they're currently looking at, or start typing into the fields below the currently viewed item.